MalenaLucero/starwars/README.md

 Challenge for Lambda

+In this challenge, the user inputs the name of two Star Wars characters and the app will return the movies in which both characters appear.

 ## Getting started

 This is a very simple static webpage that can be accessed by just clicking on this link: https://malenalucero.github.io/starwars/